umabhargavi20/DC-Weather-Analysis-/readme.md

 We are utilizing the Washington DC Historical Weather dataset from Kaggle, which spans 2015-2024 and includes 33 weather features.
 Our project’s goal is to build a Batch-ML-Visualization pipeline for daily temperature forecasting in Washington, DC.

 Data Ingestion: Data is batch-ingested using Apache Airflow, automating regular data pulls and storage in our S3 bucket.
-Modeling: We plan to integrate machine learning steps for predicting temperature and, if possible, precipitation.
+Modeling: We plan to integrate machine learning steps for predicting temperature.
 Visualization: The pipeline concludes with Tableau visualizations, enabling clear comparisons of predicted and observed weather patterns over time.

 ### Data Quality Assessment